-Myanmar citizens who are living in Myanmar and foreigners who reside in Myanmar for at least 183 days during an income year (1 April to 31 March) are considered residents for Myanmar tax purposes.
+Myanmar citizens who are living in Myanmar and foreigners who reside in Myanmar for at least 183 days during an income year from 1 October to 30 September of the following year (previously 1 April to 31 March) are considered residents for Myanmar tax purposes.
+For the transition year of reporting for the period 1 April to 30 September 2019, the tax residency is determined based on the actual number of days spent in Myanmar during the six-month period multiplied by two.